mtakahiro/gsf/docs/_build/html/_sources/output.rst.txt

 3.SFH file
 ----------
 stores star formation rates (logSFR), stellar masses (logMstel), and metallicity (logZ) as a function of lookback time (time).
+Star formation rate is the average SFR in the last `TSET_SFR` (default: 0.1Gyr) of the posetrior SFH.

 4.Spectral file